umran/fsm/readme.md

 }
 ````
 ### Transitioning to the Current State
-If `ReconcileForState()` is called where the next state is the current state, it will simply return immediately, i.e. without calling the method (if one is defined) that would otherwise be called when the the machine transitions to the state in question.
+If `ReconcileForState()` is called where the next state is the current state, it will return immediately, i.e. without calling the method (if one is defined) that would otherwise be called when the the machine transitions to the state in question.
 ### Dealing with Invalid Transitions
 If the requested transition is not a defined transition for the current state, `ReconcileForState()` will return the error: `ErrUndefinedTransition`